 Symptoms exhibited by sufferers included chills, fever, runny nose, sore throat, coughs, headache and muscular pain.
 The real killer in 1918 was pneumonia – a secondary infection.
 The skin of some people who caught pneumonia darkened because of burst blood vessels.
 If the whole body became virtually black this often meant death was imminent.
 Later in life, sufferer Grace Stewart described her experience: ‘I was in bed for six weeks.
 My fingers and fingernails went black.
 My tongue was covered with some sort of fungus half an inch thick … The pain in the whole of my body was terrible.’1

 Unlike in other countries, where male and female deaths were about equal, New Zealand death rates for males were double those for females in the worst-affected age groups.
-The official Māori death rate of 42.3 per 1,000 people was at least seven times that of the Pākehā population.
-It is an underestimate, given incomplete Māori death registrations.
+The official Māori death rate of 42.3 per 1,000 people was more than seven times that of the Pākehā population.
+It is an underestimate, given the incompleteness of Māori death registrations.
 The highest regional death rates were in Southland, King Country, Wellington and Auckland.
 Auckland city had the largest death toll at 1,128 (7.6 per 1,000).
 Nationwide, there were 135 children bereaved of both parents, while 6,415 children lost one parent.

 Improved sanitation and water supplies virtually eliminated the major bacterial diseases of the 19th century from New Zealand’s European population by the 1920s.
 Epidemic diseases were no longer major causes of death.
 Non-communicable diseases such as cancer and heart disease replaced them as the leading causes of death.